asajeffrey/ecmascript_sharedmem/LLVM_LIKE.md

 [[[ This is a start but it's going to be tricky to make this work for us in the context of translating from C++ code, since memory will be recycled without the SAB being freed and reallocated, and we need a way to apply this mechanism to recycled memory.
 I wouldn't get hung up on this quite yet but it will be a headache.
 There are few solutions here. ]]]

+**asaj: not sure why we need a special treatment of memory initialization or reuse.**

 ### Races

+**asaj: this section seems out of place, as it's not part of the defn of the memory model, it's needed when talking about properties of the model, e.g. SC-DRF.**

 Two shared memory events _E<sub>1</sub>_ and _E<sub>2</sub>_ are said to be in a race if all of the following conditions hold.

 1. It is not the case that _E<sub>1</sub>_ happens-before _E<sub>2</sub>_ or _E<sub>2</sub>_ happens-before _E<sub>1</sub>_, and
 1. At least one of _E<sub>1</sub>_ or _E<sub>2</sub>_ is a WriteSharedMemory event, and
 1. _E<sub>1</sub>_ and _E<sub>2</sub>_ have overlapping ranges, the same range, or one event's range subsumes the other's.
+**asaj: is this not the same as just "overlapping"? that is, their ranges have a non-empty intersection?**

 Two shared memory events _E<sub>1</sub>_ and _E<sub>2</sub>_ are said to be in a data race if they are in a race and additionally, any of the following conditions holds.